emilyalice2708/CV/README.md

 I am a creative problem-solver, currently studying at Makers Academy to become a Junior Full Stack Developer.
 With a background in both the Performing Arts and Biochemistry, Software Development has given me the opportunity to use both halves of my brain equally.
 At Makers Academy, I have been learning key skills and best coding practices, including object-oriented programming, test-driven development, pair programming, and the ability to easily pick up new programming languages.

 My diverse experience and scientific educational background has enabled me to develop into an team-member with excellent creative, communicative and problem-solving skills.
-I am thriving in an industry where I will never be able to stop learning.
-I am excited to thrive in a career where I will never stop learning and keen to begin contributing my own work and ideas to the industry.
+I am excited to begin a career which will allow for life-long learning and am keen to begin contributing my own work and ideas to the industry.

 ## Projects